-The paper Cracking the Voynich Cipher proposes a full decoding of the Voynich Cipher
+The paper Cracking the Voynich Cipher was published October 2021.
+It proposes a decoding of the Voynich Cipher.

 The decoding is tested in the plant section of the manuscript.
 It reveals 104 plant names which are all found as one of the first words in each herbal text.
 The names found lead to plants with the same characteristics as the Voynich illustrations, and the names are closely related to vernacular plant names used in medieval England.